Hassan Sheikh Mohamud: National Tree Week

 In April 2015, Hassan officially inaugurated National Tree Week at a ceremony in Mogadishu.
 He therein planted a tree at the Daljirka-Daahsoon junction as a symbol of the environmental importance of plants.
 Hassan also announced that his administration was slated to launch an ecological preservation project as part of the broader national reconstruction process, and noted the centrality of flora in human society and wildlife.
-Additionally, he encouraged the citizenry to avail itself of the occasion to plant as many trees as possible.
+He encouraged the citizenry to avail itself of the occasion to plant as many trees as possible.

-Foreign Policy
+Foreign policy

 Cotonou Agreement

 In June 2013, attendants at the ministerial meeting of the European Union and over 70 nations in the African, Caribbean and Pacific Group of States (ACP) approved the Somali government's request to join the Cotonou Agreement.
 Somalia was immediately granted observer status, with full membership earmarked for 2014.
 The Cotonou Agreement promotes sustainable development and the reduction and eventual elimination of poverty in ACP member nations.
 It also aims to integrate ACP countries into the world economy via stronger participation in the drafting of national development strategies, and to advance criminal justice and fight against impunity through the International Criminal Court.
 President Mohamud welcomed the decision and asserted that the treaty would facilitate the ongoing national reconstruction process, as Somalia would be eligible to receive EU development projects.
 According to Joe Costello, Ireland's Minister of State for Trade and Development, the endorsement "opens a new chapter in relations between the EU and Somalia and constitutes a visible sign that Somalia has regained its status as a fully-fledged member of the international community."